phetsims/mean-share-and-balance/doc/implementation-notes.md

 #### Memory Management

 - Static Allocation: All objects in this sim are allocated at startup and exist for the lifetime of the simulation.
-- Listeners: Unless otherwise noted in the code, all uses of link, addListener, etc. do NOT need a corresponding unlink, removeListener, etc.
+- Listeners: Unless otherwise noted in the code, all uses of link, `addListener`, etc. do NOT need a corresponding `unlink`, `removeListener`, etc.

 ### Level Out Screen

 #### Model
 See [model.md](https://github.com/phetsims/mean-share-and-balance/blob/main/doc/model.md)

-The central model is for the Level Out Screen is LevelOutModel.
-LevelOutModel tracks water levels across cups, ensures water levels change according to restrictions on space, and calculates mean across the data set.
+The central model is for the Level Out Screen is `LevelOutModel`. `LevelOutModel` tracks water levels across cups, ensures water levels change according to restrictions on space, and calculates mean across the data set.

 #### View